-Through the mentioned hadith, it demonstrates that every good work and beneficial deed done by any individual will be given a stipulated remuneration and reward.
+The mentioned hadith demonstrates that every good work and beneficial deed done by any individual will be given a stipulated remuneration and reward.
 Such are examples of impactful activities.
-It may only be seen by the naked eye as one act of planting but in return, it brings benefit to many in the long run.
+It may only be seen by the naked eye as one act of planting, but in return, it brings benefit to many in the long run.

-It could be as direct as to how the birds, animals and humankind are able to benefit from the plantation such as through its branches, barks, leaves and fruits.
-On the other hand, the indirect impacts would be caring for the environment, promoting the preservation of the Earth, and putting in conscious effort to ensure the planet that we live in remains to be a home for many.
-The act of planting trees as mentioned by the Prophet s.a.w. is regarded as a means of charity.
+It could be as direct as to how the birds, animals and humankind are able to benefit from the plantation, such as through its branches, barks, leaves and fruits.
+On the other hand, the indirect impacts would be caring for the environment, promoting the preservation of the Earth, and putting in a conscious effort to ensure the planet that we live in remains to be a home for many.
+The act of planting trees, as mentioned by the Prophet s.a.w, is regarded as a means of charity.

 This matter has been highlighted by the Prophet s.a.w.
-As narrated in a hadith, Abu Hurayrah r.a. reported that people asked the Prophet s.a.w. about the rewards of serving animals.
+As narrated in a hadith, Abu Hurairah r.a. reported that the Prophet s.a.w. was asked about the rewards of serving animals.
 The Prophet s.a.w. then replied,

 فِي كُلِّ كَبِدٍ رَطْبَةٍ أَجْرٌ

 “There is a reward for serving any living being”.